Northern Powerhouse Rail

 Northern Powerhouse Rail (NPR), sometimes referred to unofficially as High Speed 3, is a proposed major rail programme designed to substantially enhance the economic potential of the North of England.
 The phrase was adopted in 2014 for a project featuring new and significantly upgraded railway lines in the region.
-The aim is to transform rail services between the major towns and cities, requiring the region's single biggest transport investment since the Industrial Revolution.
+The aim is to transform rail services between the major towns and cities, requiring the region's biggest single transport investment since the Industrial Revolution.
 The original scheme would have seen a new high-speed rail line from Liverpool to Warrington continuing to join the HS2 tunnel which it would share into Manchester Piccadilly station.
 From there, the line would have continued to Leeds with a stop at Bradford.
 The line was intended to improve journey times and frequency between major Northern cities as well as creating more capacity for local service on lines that express services would have been moved out from.